Understanding Society: A Pathway to Further Study

 - If you feel like you need a bit more preparation before starting an undergraduate degree, you can apply for the Foundation Year In Arts and Humanities, a way into university for people without formal qualifications.

-The tutors involved with the course will be happy to advise you on your options, and support your application to any of these programmes.
+The course tutor and course director will advise you on your options, and support your application to any of these programmes.
+You can find out more about mature students at Bristol University here: http://www.bristol.ac.uk/study/mature/

 How much does it cost?

-For more information, please download the Understanding Society application pack (PDF, 517kB).
-Further details, including how to apply for future courses, will be posted in 2018.
+For more information, please download the Understanding Society application pack (Office document, 1,953kB) for entry in September 2021.

 For further information, please email email@example.com.